| Copyright | (c) Justin Le 2015 |

 that of the second one.

-let a = (onFor 2 . pure "hello") <|?> (onFor 4 . pure "world")
+>>>let a = (onFor 2 . pure "hello") <|?> (onFor 4 . pure "world")>>>take 5 . streamAuto' a $ repeat ()[Just "hello", Just "hello", Just "world", Just "world", Nothing]

 You can drop the parentheses, because of precedence; the above could have been written as:

-let a' = onFor 2 . pure "hello" <|?> onFor 4 . pure "world"
+>>>let a' = onFor 2 . pure "hello" <|?> onFor 4 . pure "world"

 Warning: If your underlying monad produces effects, remember that both

-s are run at every step, along with any monadic effects,
+Autos are run at every step, along with any monadic effects,

 regardless of whether they are "on" or "off".

-Note that more often than not, <|!>
+Note that more often than not, <|!> is probably more useful.
+This

 is useful only in the case that you really, really want an interval at